RPGroup-PBoC/Reg-Seq-2/code/processing/20220514_mapping/README.md

 ```

 which creates files containing each barcode and promoter pair, as well as their counts.
 The results will be stored in a `.fastq` file, which will be used to map the sequences to promoters.

+To identify which promoter a sequence belongs to, we first need to prepare the data.
+Therefore, run the script `run_bbmap.sh`.
+Make sure that `bbmap` is in the correct location.
+To run this script, the current working directory has to be the folder of this experiment.